mongodb/specifications/source/crud/tests/README.md

 ### 14. `explain` helpers allow users to specify `maxTimeMS`

-Drivers that provide a multiple APIs to specify explain should ensure this test is run at least once with each distinct API.
-For example, the Node driver runs this test with option API (`collection.find({}, { explain: ... })`)git and the fluent API (`collection.find({}).explain(...)`).
+Drivers that provide multiple APIs to specify explain should ensure this test is run at least once with each distinct API.
+For example, the Node driver runs this test with option API (`collection.find({}, { explain: ... })`) and the fluent API (`collection.find({}).explain(...)`).

 Create a MongoClient with command monitoring enabled (referred to as `client`).